Complacent

 Before they could say a word, Terrence turned around and walked away.

-Others might judge him for using wealth to get girls, but he preferred to call it being efficient.
-If you had the resources, it would be stupid not to use them.
+Others might judge him for using wealth to get girls, but he preferred to call it being efficient with his time.

-He sensed something and quickly sidestepped, just as a cup of iced coffee flew past him
+He sensed danger and quickly sidestepped, just as a cup of iced coffee flew past him

 'I made a mistake,' Terrence sighed.
 He failed to consider the pride and ego at play.